 Also, you might find that they start laying as soon as they arrive, and then after a few days stop laying.
 This is normal.
 Give them a few days to settle in and they should start laying again.

-As a general rule of thumb, pure breed pullets (Rhode Islands, Plymouth Rocks, Leghorns, etc.) will start to lay eggs from around 20 weeks whereas hybrid pullets will start at around 18 weeks old.
+As a general rule of thumb, pure breed pullets (Rhode Islands, Plymouth Rocks, Leghorns, etc.) will start to lay eggs from around 20 weeks.
+Hybrid pullets will start at around 18 weeks old.

 If you get your chickens during the winter, then it will be a lot longer until they start laying.
 However, get your chickens in the spring and they should be up and laying in no time!